Mandible & maxilla

 Radiology description

-• Affected teeth typically reveal loss of the apical lamina dura
+• Affected teeth often show loss of apical lamina dura

 • Root resorption is not uncommon

-• Intraosseous fibrous scars are possible, especially when both cortical plates have been lost; this can give the appearance of a radiographic persistent radiolucent lesion
+• Intraosseous fibrous scars may occur, especially when both cortical plates have been lost; this can give the appearance of a radiographic persistent radiolucent lesion

-• Radiographically detectable lesions at the apical / periapex or lateral region in the setting of a root canal treated tooth may have failed to resolve for several reasons:
+• Radiographically detectable lesions in the periapical region of a root canal treated tooth may have failed to resolve for several reasons

 • Persistent pulpal infection